Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

-For the DP bootstrap setting, since each $M_i$ maps to the same $\cY_i$, we can leverage this fact to strengthen the privacy guarantee in Theorem \ref{thm:fdp_single_boot}.
-We separately consider the case that a given entry of $D$ is \textit{not included} in $\mathtt{boot}(D)$ -- in this case, we use a similar idea to the subsampling {result of $f$-DP to improve our bound.}
+The proof of Theorem \ref{thm:mixlow} is based on using different rejection rules when a different $\cM_i$ is selected to allocate the overall type I error to each rejection rule to minimize the overall type II error.
+We can combine such rejection rules as one if $\cY_i$ are disjoint; therefore, Theorem \ref{thm:mixlow} is not improvable.
+For the DP bootstrap setting, since each $\cM_i$ maps to the same $\cY_i$, we can leverage this fact to strengthen the privacy guarantee in Theorem \ref{thm:fdp_single_boot}.
+We separately consider the case that a given entry of $D$ is \textit{not included} in $\mathtt{boot}(D)$ to improve our bound.